engineervix/pseudoc/README.md

 ### HTTP API Server

 Start the server to generate documents via HTTP requests.
-This is useful for integrations and for services like [picsum.photos](https://picsum.photos).
+This is useful for various kinds of integrations.

 #### Starting the Server